Giovannicampo/KalmanFilter/docs/KALMAN.md

 #### The second step of the work consisted in implementing the Kalman filter within the firmware of the real robot.

-Starting from the telemetry files of the firmware we re-implemented telemetry in motion control section of the robot in order to collect in real-time data from ToF sensor:
+We re-implemented telemetry methods in the motion control part of the robot in order to collect real-time data from ToF sensor:

 ```c++